persapiens/Course/Project/CM.md

 For this milestone, you will work in teams of 4 people.

-## Configuration Management Milestone
+# Configuration Management and Build Milestone

+In this milestone, you will complete the following tasks:

+1. Provisioning and configuring an jenkins server, automatically using ansible.
-Setup up configuration management and build environments for two software projects.
+2. Setup up the build jobs in Jenkins for the two applications, using ansible.
   * A nodejs web application [checkbox.io](https://github.com/chrisparnin/checkbox.io).
   * A software "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust-v23)
+3. Setup up a `post-build action` that runs ansible scripts to provision and configure a VM for running each application.

+### Constraints

+Abide by the following constraints:

+- Setup necessary runtime packages automatically.
+- Be able to setup jenkins configuration files and job files automatically (e.g., using templates).
+- Overcome challenges of automation, such as turning off jenkins setup wizard, and handling authentication.
+- For provisioning, you can remotely acquire a VM from digital ocean or AWS, or locally using vagrant.
+- For checkbox.io build job, it is sufficient to run `npm install`.
+- For iTrust build job, verify that `mvn compile` works.
+- Demonstrate that checkbox.io works in a browser.
+- Demonstrate that iTrust works in a browser.

-### checkbox.io
+### Systems

-Create an ansible script that can prepare a system to run checkbox.io.
-Verify the system works.

-##### Dependencies
+##### checkbox.io

+checkbox.io is a site for hosting simple surveys created in markdown.
+It has dependencies on nginx, node, monogodb.

+The following are environment variables that are required to be set:

+* MONGO_PORT
+* MONGO_IP
+* MONGO_USER
+* MONGO_PASSWORD
-* nginx
+* MAIL_USER
-* node
+* MAIL_PASSWORD
-* monogodb
+* MAIL_SMTP

-##### Software

-* Fix any missing npm packages in the package.json.
-* Modify the software to load mongo credentials from environment variables.
-For example, see this [connection string](https://github.com/chrisparnin/checkbox.io/blob/master/server-side/site/routes/admin.js#L20).
-* Fix any mongodb configuration issues

-### iTrust
+##### iTrust

 iTrust is a java application used in the undergrad software engineering system.
 It uses tomcat, mysql, java, and maven.
 It has a rich set of unit tests.

-Using the [following guide](http://agile.csc.ncsu.edu/iTrust/wiki/doku.php?id=home_deployment_instructions), create an ansible script that can prepare a system to run iTrust.
-Verify the system works.
+Using the [following guide](http://agile.csc.ncsu.edu/iTrust/wiki/doku.php?id=home_deployment_instructions), to createan ansible script that can prepare a system to run iTrust.

 ### Report